 1. Turn the brightness down on your television

 My first tip is a nice easy one that could help you to save around £96 a year just by pressing a few buttons.
-Yup, to save a heap of money and energy all you have to do is turn down the brightness on your television, particularly if you have recently bought a new television.
+Yup, to save a heap of money and energy all you have to do is turn down the brightness on your television.
+Particularly if you have recently bought a new television.

 When TV sets are packaged for sale or display, they are set at much higher levels of brightness and contrast than really necessary.
-Manufacturers do this bit of trickery so the screens look all bright and jazzy in illuminated shop displays, but actually, the settings are too bright for most living rooms so turning down the brightness will optimise your viewing experience and save money.
+Manufacturers do this bit of trickery so the screens look all bright and jazzy in illuminated shop displays.
+But actually, the settings are too bright for most living rooms.
+So, turning down the brightness will optimise your viewing experience and save money.

 2. Catch Unused Water

 I have a combi boiler which I think is the bee’s knees.
-My daughter recently had to write a sentence at school with the word boiler in it and wrote: “My mummy loves the boiler”, and it’s true, mummy loves the boiler very very much.
+My daughter recently had to write a sentence at school with the word boiler in it and wrote: “My mummy loves the boiler”.
+And it’s true, mummy loves the boiler very very much.

-4. Use What You Have
+4. Use What You Have To Save Money

-5. Ditch the Tumble Dryer where possible
+5. Ditch the Tumble Dryer Where Possible To Save Money

 Thanks to its adjustable racks you can even dry delicates, like wool, or dry longer items, like trousers, easily.